jeffheaton/mergelife/README.md

 present an on-line JavaScript viewer that is capable of animating any MergeLife 16-byte update rule.

 Accepted for publication in: [Journal of Genetic Programming and Evolvable Machines](https://www.springer.com/computer/ai/journal/10710)
-Article title: Evolving Continuous Cellular Automata for Aesthetic Objectives
+Article title: Evolving Continuous Cellular Automata for Aesthetic Objectives, DOI: 10.1007/s10710-018-9336-1
-DOI: 10.1007/s10710-018-9336-1

 Useful Links
 ------------